rousan/upfy/README.md

 </h3>
 <br>

-# upfy
+# Upfy

+Whenever I create a computing engine/container (e.g. Docker, AWS, GCP), I needed to copy some repeated commands or aliases to that fresh system.
+So, I ended up developing this script as such other developer might find it helpful.

-A bash script to populate a fresh unix system with repeated commands and aliases.
+> A bash script to populate a fresh unix system with repeated commands and aliases.

-# Usage
+## Usage

-Run:
+Run the following command to up any unix-like system with useful aliases and commands:

 ```bash
 $ curl -s https://raw.githubusercontent.com/rousan/upfy/master/up.sh  | bash
 ```

+Note: Please find the scripts folder to know more about commands and aliases being added.

+## Contributing

+I welcome open source community to add more useful scripts and aliases to make it more powerful tool.
+You need to populate your scripts to the `scripts` folder and add the entry to `scripts/main.sh` file.